Nearly 5,000 Bearcats graduate at Barclays Center

 Neumann, a member of the class of 2017, also shared his experience with the graduating class.
 Although his business was succeeding, his grandmother encouraged him to get a degree.
 He returned to school to earn a BBA in entrepreneurship.
 His initial college years began by studying a little and partying a lot.
 He practiced marketing by hitting on girls in bars.

 Immediately, he noted discomfort and saw that not being the lifestyle he sought after being criticized by a sibling in Israel.
 That was when he decided it was time to start his business ventures.
-Neumann outlined his blueprint for success for students that included strong sets of friends, relationships, kids, family and building a strong business or joining one with great purpose, people and
+Neumann outlined his blueprint for success for students that included strong sets of friends, relationships, kids, family and building a strong business or joining one with great purpose, people and amazing products.

 The ceremony was brought to an end after the graduates were all officially recognized for their hard work upon the degree they obtained.
 When all graduates, faculty and guests stood and tassels were moved to the left, confetti exploded over the Barclays Center as graduates celebrated their entry into the working world.